-- Add white chocolate chips to the flour mixture.
-Drain mangoes and squeeze out some of the moisture.
+- Add the white chocolate chips to the flour mixture.
+Drain the mangoes and squeeze out some of the moisture.
 The mangoes should still be wet but not dripping.
 Add the mangoes to the flour mixture.
 Pour the cream into the flour mixture.

-- Cut the disk into 8 wedges with a knife.
+- Cut the disk into 8 wedges with a large knife.
 If the dough is sticking to your knife, dip your knife in flour before cutting.
 Spread each piece at least 1 inch apart on the baking sheet.

 - Bake for 15 minutes or until the edges of the scones are lightly browned.
 Let cool on baking sheet before eating.

-If you don’t have parchment paper, you can form the disk and cut the scones on a floured surface then transfer pieces onto a greased baking sheet.
+- If you don’t have parchment paper, you can form the disk and cut the scones on a floured surface then transfer pieces onto a greased baking sheet.

 Keywords: mango scones, white chocolate scones, mango white chocolate scones